 — Shelley

-Do not live in such a way that, being in agreement with the world, you are ready to carry on living the way you are.
+Do not live in such a way that, being in accord with the world, you are prepared to maintain this way of life.
 If you live this way, then you are pushing away the coming of the kingdom of love.
 Live in such a way that makes the advent of this kingdom possible.
 And in order to live this way, base your life not on violence, but on love.